Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

-When Battle for Azeroth was announced in November 2017, I lamented that it seems the case that Blizzard is running out of story to tell.
+When Battle for Azeroth was announced in November 2017, I lamented that it seems the case that Blizzard is running out of stories to tell.
 After battling ancient evils and crossing timelines, and adventuring on other planets, why was “Blizz” reverting to its oldest storyline?

 What remains to be seen, on the other hand, is whether Blizzard would do a turnabout and recast these established characters as end-expansion villains.
 Personally, I hope they wouldn’t.
 However, a wicked part of me also wonders how it would be like to battle Anduin Wrynn or Genn Greymane in an epic raid.

 3. Series Familiars Formally Join the Action

 Zandalari Trolls and monstrous Nagas are no strangers to WoW players.
 But here’s the thing.
 Despite Zandalari and Naga forces regularly being dungeon and raid bosses, their homelands have never been seen.
 Their supreme leaders have also, mostly, been shrouded in mystery.

 The same goes for Kul Tiras, described in lore as the strongest maritime power in Azeroth.